This section contains snippets that were automatically translated from C++ to Python and may contain errors.

 calculatorform.ui file.
 To access the form and its contents, we need to include the

 We define the

-Apart from the constructor, the class contains two private slots that are named according to the auto-connection naming convention required by
+Apart from the constructor, the class contains a private slot

 ui member variable refers to the form, and is used to access the contents of the user interface.